fread-ink/ebook-paginator/README.md

 Paginate another pageful of content in the forward direction.

+Returns `false` if it reached the end of the source document during pagination.
+Otherwise returns `true`.

 ## async prevPage()

 Paginate another pageful of content in the backward direction.

+Returns `false` if it reached the beginning of the source document during pagination.
+If the beginning of the document is also the last page of the document the return value will be `undefined`.
+Otherwise returns `true`.

 ## async firstPage()

 Go to beginning of document and paginate a pageful of content.

+Returns `false` if it reached the beginning of the source document during pagination.
+Otherwise returns `true`.

 ## getBookmark()